 If I’m heading to the parks and taking a bag anyway, I will bring my ID and a backup credit card, just in case I get carded or something’s not working with my band (though this hasn’t ever happened to me).

 I hope this post answered all of your questions about using MagicBands at Walt Disney World!
 Did I miss something?
-Please leave a comment below!
+Please leave a comment below or send me a message on The Frugal South’s Facebook page!